New Zealand EF class locomotive: Reprieve and Overhauls

-The first overhauled locomotive, EF30163, was presented at Hutt Workshops on 8 June 2022 to the media and Transport Minister Michael Woods.
+The first overhauled locomotive, EF30163, was presented at Hutt Workshops on 8 June 2022 to the media and Transport Minister Michael Wood.
 The locomotive is painted in a blue livery prior to being towed and commissioned in Palmerston North.
 The initial plan was to overhaul 12 of the remaining 15 EF locomotives.
 KiwiRail's acting CEO stated the company would refurbish as many of the locomotives as its budget would allow.

 After extensive testing and ironing out of issues with its control system, EF30163 began hauling revenue services in November 2022.

+EF30192, EF30232 and EF30042 had been refurbished an re-entered service by April 2024.
+The remaining EF locomotives will be upgraded by 2026.
+With upgrading they can now feed regenerated power back to the grid.
+An award for the project was made by the Institution of Mechanical Engineers on 24 October 2025.

 Outside New Zealand

 The EF class design was used as the basis for the Eurotunnel Class 9 locomotives used in the Channel Tunnel by the Eurotunnel Shuttle service that was also built by Brush Traction and was scaled up to the standard rail gauge and larger loading gauge used in Europe.